ivx/serverless-workshop/README.md

 serverless create --template aws-ruby
 ```

-* Delete all comments in serverless.yml to see all your config at one glance.
+* Delete all comments in serverless.yml to see all your config at one glance

 * Deploy our new app
 ```